bcgsc/tasrkleat-TCGA-analysis-scripts/analysis-notebooks/README.md

 Please download needed data from http://bcgsc.ca/downloads/tasrkleat-static/off-cloud/

-**Note**: the location of output directories may be outdated in the notebooks.
+**Note**: *the location of output directories may be outdated in the notebooks.
-Please add symblinks accordingly.
-In general, it looks for the three directories, `metadata`, `reference_data`, `results_data` for data [already previously prepared](http://bcgsc.ca/downloads/tasrkleat-static/off-cloud/), and outputs analysis results in a separate directory `results`.
+Please modify the path to those directories or add symblinks accordingly.
+In general, it looks for the three directories, `metadata`, `reference_data`, `results_data` for data
+[already previously prepared](http://bcgsc.ca/downloads/tasrkleat-static/off-cloud/),
+and outputs analysis results in a separate directory `results`*.

 # Key notebooks and their functions: